stat545ubc-2023/mda-maggiechops/main.md

 assign specific season labels based on different month conditions.

-It is interesting to see that the majority of trees included in this dataset are planted in the winter!
-I had previously heard that fall and spring are good times to plant.
-Interestingly, the graph above prompted me to look into why planting in colder months would be advantageous and I learned that during winter trees enter dormancy where they conserve their energy in their roots, allowing for them to develop an energy store that permits their prosperous growth during the springtime (see [here](https://lifecyclesproject.ca/2021/11/03/when-is-the-best-time-to-plant-a-fruit-tree/) for more information.
-Since the ground doesn’t freeze over as much in Vancouver like it does in other regions perhaps that’s why winter is a popular planting season.
-I wonder how these patterns would vary in colder and snowy cities such as Calgary…
+It is interesting to see that the majority of trees included in this dataset are planted in the *winter*!
+I previously believed that fall and spring are good times to plant.
+Interestingly, the graph above prompted me to look into why planting in colder months would be advantageous in Vancouver.
+During the winter, trees enter dormancy where they conserve their energy in their roots, allowing for them to develop an energy store that permits their prosperous growth during the spring-time (see [here](https://lifecyclesproject.ca/2021/11/03/when-is-the-best-time-to-plant-a-fruit-tree/) for an interesting read).
+Since the ground doesn’t freeze over as much in Vancouver, perhaps that’s what allows winter to be a popular planting season here.
+I wonder how these patterns would vary in colder and snowier cities such as Calgary…

 ### Exploring the distribution of Maple trees (Acer genus) across Vancouver communities

 I am also interested in exploring the extent of diversity in the trees planted across different neighborhoods in Vancouver.
-As the dataset we are working with is quite large, to get a glimpse at potential variability, I will start by plotting the number of Maple trees (my favourite type of tree and a symbol national Canadian identity!) across various Vancouver communities.
+As the dataset we are working with is quite large, to get a glimpse at potential variability, I will start by plotting the number of **Maple trees** (my favourite type of tree and a symbol national Canadian identity!) across various Vancouver communities.